 When we reached the Dominican Republic money was getting tight again.
 This is at the same time that we realized that our house in Canada, which we still owned and rented, was not really making us any money and was causing us a big amount of stress trying to manage it from abroad.

 We figured with that money we could continue cruising for a while and keep a lump sum in savings for our next “home” property.
 That didn’t really happen.
 We sold it and sailed it all away!

 We are now in the Virgin Islands and we are starting to notice the lows in our account again.
 It is nothing to really stress about, we are not hitting $0, but we are at a point where we are thinking that one of us will have to work again in the near future to give the savings a good boost again.

 Here is where our minds have been going to MAKE SOME MONEY:

--Eben has considered getting his captain’s licence during our hurricane season in Grenada so that he could pick up a charter job in the VIs next season.
-There are a ton of opportunities for that type of work here, so if anyone is looking for work while sailing, the USVIs has it in the charter world.
+-Eben has considered getting his captain’s licence during our hurricane season in Grenada.
+That way he could pick up a charter job in the VIs next season.
+There are a ton of opportunities for that type of work here.
+So if anyone is looking for work while sailing, the USVIs has it in the charter world.
 And he would like to have some sort of “diploma” under his belt, so it would kill two birds…

 *And to the mystery guy that has been donating $20 every now and then to our PayPal fund, I wish I could thank you better but you have left us no contact info for you.
 So if you read this…THANK YOU, it does not go unnoticed.

-Forget the lottery, forget the inheritance, this early retirement for us will not last forever and so we are enjoying it to the max and trying not to worry too much about when the next paycheck will come, and from where it will come.
+Forget the lottery.
+Forget the inheritance.
+This early retirement for us will not last forever and so we are enjoying it to the max and trying not to worry too much about when the next paycheck will come.
+Or from where it will come.